cartheur/aeon/README.md

 ## Updates

 23.03.2023: I have uploaded the compendium of the _Mindpixel_ database as I rendered it in XML-format.
+Added documentation.